GreaterGoodCorp/SuperHelper/CONTRIBUTING.md

 Please note that the Core API can be added but not removed (for backward compatibility)!

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the MIT Software Licence
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License].
 Feel free to contact the maintainers if that's a concern.